2002 French Grand Prix

 The 2002 French Grand Prix (formally the Mobil 1 Grand Prix de France 2002) was a Formula One motor race held before 106,000 spectators at the Circuit de Nevers Magny-Cours in Magny-Cours, Burgundy, France on 21 July 2002.
 It was the 11th of 17 rounds of the 2002 Formula One World Championship as well as the 11th anniversary of Magny-Cours' debut Formula One event.
 Ferrari driver Michael Schumacher won the 72-lap race after starting in second.
 McLaren teammates Kimi Räikkönen and David Coulthard finished second and third, respectively.
-Schumacher's victory confirmed him as the 2002 World Drivers' Champion, as no other driver could not overtake Schumacher's championship points total with a record six races remaining in the season.
+Schumacher's victory confirmed him as the 2002 World Drivers' Champion, as no other driver could overtake Schumacher's championship points total with a record six races remaining in the season.

 Only Michael Schumacher, his teammate Rubens Barrichello and Williams's Juan Pablo Montoya were in contention for the World Drivers' Championship entering the race, with Schumacher leading by 54 championship points.
 Ferrari led Williams in the World Constructors Championship by 57 championship points.
 Michael Schumacher began alongside pole position winner Montoya on the grid's first row.
 Montoya led the opening 23 laps before the first round of pit stops, when Michael Schumacher took the lead but received a drive-through penalty for crossing the white line at the pit lane exit.
 Montoya regained the lead until a delayed second pit stop put Räikkönen into the lead following the second round of pit stops.
 Räikkönen led until he ran over oil from the Toyota of Allan McNish on lap 68, allowing Michael Schumacher to pass him and take the lead for the remaining five laps, securing his eighth victory of the season and 61st of his career.